useless-utils/mpd-current-json/README.md

         The `headMay` function is a utility function that safely gets the head of a list.
 It takes a list as input and returns `Nothing` if the list is empty or `Just x` where `x` is the first element of the list.

         ```haskell
-        -- Utility function to safely get the head of a list
+        {- | Safely get the head of a list.
+Same as 'Safe.headMay'.
+        -}
         headMay :: [a] -> Maybe a
         headMay []    = Nothing
         headMay (x:_) = Just x